jayita13/Hitaya/README.md

 <p><strong>Including solutions that support retirement planning for longer lives or protect against financial abuse.</strong></p>

 ```
-It is a Web Based Project that requires a browser and internet connection to be operable.
+It is a Web Based Project that requires a browser, internet connection, local blockchain using Ganache and Truffe Framework to be operable.

 Some Examples -